 “Why don’t we go to Germany?” asked his mother Antonina.

-“I didn’t do anything wrong that they would put me in jail,” he told his family.
-“I was good to the people.
+“I have never done anything wrong that they would put me in jail,” he told his family.
+“I have always good to the people.
 They aren’t going to put me in jail.”

 In the fall of 1940 a passing troop of Soviet infantry commandeered their farm for several days.

-“They didn’t do anything bad, but they hadn’t washed in months, and they rolled their tobacco in newspaper.
+“They didn’t do anything bad, or mistreat us, but they hadn’t washed in months.
+They stunk bad. and they rolled their cheap tobacco in newspaper.
 They smoked all the time.
 It took a week to air out the house.”

 The family stayed on their farm through the winter.
-Then, as the mass arrests and deportations of more than 15,000 Lithuanian policemen and politicians, dissidents, and Catholics began in June 1941 Antanas Staskevicius was picked up by NKVD plainclothesmen.
+Then, as the mass arrests and deportations of almost 2-,000 Lithuanian policemen and politicians, dissidents, and Catholics began in June 1941, Antanas Staskevicius was picked up by NKVD plainclothesmen.

-“He was gardening in our yard, wearing a shirt, trousers, and slippers when they drove up, a carload of Russians, and stopped, saying there was something wrong with their engine.
-I’ll help you out, he said.
+“He was gardening in our yard, wearing a shirt, old pants, and slippers when they drove up, a carload of Russians, and stopped, saying there was something wrong with their engine.
+I’ll help you out, my father said.
 He walked over to the car with them and never came back.
 They shoved him into their car and drove him to jail.”

-Vytas Staskevicius was in school in Siauliai taking his final exams that morning.
+Vytas was in school in Siauliai taking his final exams that morning.

 “My mother called the school and told me my father had been taken.
-I ran out and went home right away on my bike.”
+I ran out of class and went home right away on my bike.”

 His mother packed clothes, socks and shoes, and soap for her husband.
 She went to see him the next day.

 “He was a Communist and had been in and out of jail because of his political activities.
 He was always in trouble.
-My father usually let him go, telling him to not get involved in politics anymore.
+My father usually let him go after a few days, telling him to not get involved in politics anymore.
 Just be a nice boy, he would tell him, but then the next thing we knew he would be in jail again.
 He wouldn’t help my father when he was arrested.
-Everything’s new now, he said.
+Everything’s different now, he said.
 Times have changed.
-Everybody is looking out for themselves, only themselves.
+Everybody is looking out for themselves, only themselves.”

 “They didn’t let my mother talk to my father.
 We went to the jail several times, but they never let us see him.
 We never saw him again.”